lushonline/moodle-tool_percipioexternalcontentsync/README.md

       1. Category exists under the Parent Category configured, skip.
       1. Category does not exist under the Parent Category configured, create a new category under the parent.

-   1. Lookup up Course using Moodle Course `ID Number` matches xapiActivityID from Percipio
+   1. Lookup up the External Content using Moodle Course Module `ID Number` matches xapiActivityID from Percipio, and its containing Moodle Course.
       1. Course does not exist create it
       1. Course exists and the properties in Moodle are the same as from Percipio, skip.
       1. Course exists and the properties in Moodle are not the same as from Percipio, update the course overwriting values in Moodle.